-• support learners to find forums to present research projects • encourage and guide learners to seek out relevant research to support practice • role model a culturally appropriate approach to teaching • function effectively and respectfully when working with and teaching • encourage learners to seek out opportunities to develop and improve their own cultural competence with people from different cultural backgrounds Cultural safety • encourage learners to consider culturally appropriate care of Māori and Aboriginal and Torres Strait Islander peoples into patients' management • consider cultural, ethical, and religious values and beliefs in teaching and learning • apply principles of ethical practice to teaching scenarios • demonstrate professional values, including commitment to Ethics and professional behaviour • act as a role model to promote professional responsibility and high-quality clinical standards, compassion, empathy, and respect penaviour • ethics among learners respond appropriately to learners seeking professional guidance • provide learners with feedback to improve their experiences • prioritise workloads and manage learners with different levels • provide general advice and support to learners of professional knowledge or experience • use health data logically and effectively to investigate difficult • link theory and practice when explaining professional decisions diagnostic problems • promote joint problem solving Judgement and decision making • support a learning environment that allows for independent decision making • use sound and evidence-based judgement during assessments and when giving feedback to learners • escalate concerns about learners appropriately • maintain personal and learners' effective performance and continuing professional practice of professional demonstrate the principles and practice of professionalism and leadership in health care development • participate in mentor programs, Leadership, management, and teamwork • maintain professional, clinical, research, and/or administrative responsibilities while teaching career advice, and general counselling • create an inclusive environment whereby the learner feels part of the team • help shape organisational culture to prioritise quality and work safety through openness, honesty, shared learning, and continued improvement Health policy, • advocate for suitable resources to provide quality supervision and maintain training standards • incompletely integrate public health principals into teaching and practice systems, and advocacy • explain the value of health data in the care of patients or populations • support innovation in teaching and training
+٠ support learners to find forums to present research projects • encourage and guide learners to seek out relevant research to support practice • role model a culturally appropriate approach to teaching function effective when working w function effectively and respectfully when working with and teaching ٠ encourage learners to seek out opportunities to develop and improve their own cultural competence with people from different cultural backgrounds Cultural safety encourage learners to consider culturally appropriate care of Māori and Aboriginal and Torres Strait Islander peoples into patients' ٠ consider cultural, ethical, and religious values and beliefs in teaching and learning • apply principles of ethical practice to teaching scenarios ٠ demonstrate professional values, including commitment to Ethics and professional • act as a role model to promote professional responsibility and high-quality clinical standards, compassion, empathy, and respect Denaviour • etnics among learners respond appropriately to learners seeking professional guidance • to improve their experiences • prioritise workloads and manage • provide general advice and learners with different levels of professional knowledge or experience ٠ support to learners use health data logically and effectively to investigate difficult ٠ link theory and practice when explaining professional decisions diagnostic problems • promote joint problem solving Judgement and decision making ٠ support a learning environment that allows for independent decision making ٠ use sound and evidence-based judgement during assessments and when giving feedback to learners ٠ escalate concerns about learners appropriately ٠ maintain personal and learners' effective performance and continuing professional development demonstrate the princip practice of professiona leadership in health ca participate in mentor principate demonstrate the principles and practice of professionalism and leadership in health care participate in mentor programs.
+Loodorship ٠ maintain professional, clinical, career advice, and general management, responsibilities while teaching counselling and teamwork • create an inclusive environment whereby the learner feels part of the team ٠ help shape organisational culture to prioritise quality and work safety through openness, honesty.

+shared learning, and continued improvement Health policy. ٠ advocate for suitable resources to provide quality supervision and maintain training standards • incompletely integrate public health principals into teaching and practice systems, and advocacy s, and • explain the value of health data cacy the care of patients or population explain the value of health data in the care of patients or populations • support innovation in teaching and training

-EPA 3: Quality improvement
+Learning goal 4: Quality improvement